Sharp Bounds on Eigenvalues via Spectral Embedding Based on Signless Laplacians: Introduction

 When it comes to simple random walk, the situation is different.
 Note that simple random walks on bipartite graphs have period two and simple random walks on non-bipartite graphs are aperiodic.
 For simplicity of presentation, we discuss non-bipartite case only in this introduction.
-To begin, the spectrum of $P$, the transition matrix of the simple random walk on a non-bipartite graph $G$, is real and contained in the interval $[-1,1]$, but it is not necessarily non-negative.
-We still have the intuition that the ``convergence rate'' of simple random walk is related to the non-trivial spectrum of $P$: for instance, \autocite[Proposition~3]{Diaconis-1991} proved that the geometric convergence rate in total variation norm is determined by the maximum non-trivial eigenvalue \emph{in absolute value} when the random walk has finitely many states.
+To begin, we still have the intuition that the ``convergence rate'' of simple random walk is related to the non-trivial spectrum of $P$: for instance, \autocite[Proposition~3]{Diaconis-1991} proved that the geometric convergence rate in total variation norm is determined by the maximum non-trivial eigenvalue \emph{in absolute value} when the random walk has finitely many states.
+Note that $\sigma(P)\subseteq[-1,1]$, but $\sigma(P)$ is not necessarily non-negative.
 Therefore, in order to deal with ``convergence'' of simple random walk, one also has to consider the negative spectrum of $P$.
-However, we usually study the spectral gap of the probabilistic Laplacian $\cl \coloneqq I-P$, which does not provide much information about the negative spectrum of $P$.
+However, we usually study the spectral gap of the probabilistic Laplacian $\cl = I-P$, which is related to the spectrum of $P$ near $1$ but does not provide much information about the \emph{negative} spectrum of $P$.

 Our solution is to consider another operator: the probabilistic signless Laplacian operator $\cq\coloneqq I+P$.
 Obviously, the spectrum of $P$ is closely related to the spectrum of $\cq$ by a shift of 1 unit horizontally.
 The spectrum of $\cq$ is therefore real and non-negative.
 This brings us some convenience: we have more tools to deal with the operator $\cq$, its associated quadratic form for a start.
 We will first consider the vertex spectral measure of $\cq$ using the spectral embedding based on $\cq$, so the negative spectrum of $P$ is bounded.
 Then we may proceed to get a bound on return probabilities of simple random walk.
 See \Cref{reg_return} for details.